-Eggnog is made by whipping the yolks of eggs with sugar until pale and fluffy, leavings ribbons behind them as you whisk, and then stirring in a milk, cream and bourbon mixture infused with winter spices.
+Eggnog is made by whipping the yolks of eggs with sugar until pale and fluffy, leaving ribbons behind them as you whisk, and then stirring in a milk, cream, and bourbon mixture infused with winter spices.

 I really think in this case it makes all the difference.
 The fresh vanilla definitely adds a special creaminess to the milk, which lends itself beautifully to the final drink.

-After infusing the milk and spices and whisking it with the egg yolks, the mixture is left in the fridge overnight to allow the flavours to really come together, before adding the whipped egg whites just before serving.
+After infusing the milk and spices and whisking it with the egg yolks, the mixture is left in the fridge overnight to allow the flavors to really come together, before adding the whipped egg whites just before serving.

-3 cups (700ml) whole milk,
+- 3 cups whole milk

-1 cup (240ml) heavy or double cream,
+- 1 cup cream heavy or double

-3 cinnamon sticks,
+- 3 cinnamon sticks

-1 vanilla bean pod, split and seeds removed,
+- 1 vanilla bean pod split and seeds removed

-2/3 (130g) cup granulated sugar,
+- 2/3 cup sugar granulated

-1. Add the milk, cream, cinnamon sticks, vanilla bean pod and seeds, and the nutmeg to a large saucepan and bring to a simmer.
+- Add the milk, cream, cinnamon sticks, vanilla bean pod and seeds, and the nutmeg to a large saucepan and bring to a simmer.
 Once boiling remove from the heat and allow to steep while you prepare the egg yolks.

-3. Set the stand mixer to a slow speed and add the milk and cream mixture to the egg yolks 1 ladel at a time, allowing each ladel to combine before adding the next one.
+- Set the stand mixer to a slow speed and add the milk and cream mixture to the egg yolks 1 ladel at a time, allowing each ladel to combine before adding the next one.
 This will allow the egg yolks to adjust to the temperature of the milk without curdling.
 Once all the milk is combined with the egg yolks, add the bourbon, cover the bowl with cling film and refrigerate for up to 3 days, but at least overnight.

-4. When you are ready to serve the eggnog, beat the egg whites in a stand mixer until soft peaks form.
+- When you are ready to serve the eggnog, beat the egg whites in a stand mixer until soft peaks form.
 Fold the egg whites into the eggnog that you refrigerated, sprinkle with some more nutmeg and serve.

 © LAUREN CARIS COOKS.
 All images & content are copyright protected.
 Please follow my Sharing Policy if you would like to use or share any part of this post.